 Here’s how to (pre) qualify for an HSBC credit card:

-- All HSBC credit cards require good or excellent credit.
-Generally, good credit starts at a score of 660, and excellent credit begins at 719.
-However, we recommend considering good and excellent credit to mean 700+ and 750+, respectively.
+Most HSBC credit cards require excellent credit.
+Generally, excellent credit begins at 750.
 Your approval odds won’t be very good if you barely meet a card’s minimum requirements, after all.

 In short, there’s no way to tell if you pre-qualify for an HSBC credit card.
 But if you excellent credit, applying for an HSBC card might be worth a shot.
 If your credit is bad, fair, or limited, don’t worry.
 You may not be eligible for one of HSBC’s credit cards, but there are still plenty of offers from other issuers.

 Being pre-qualified for a credit card means the issuer has done a soft pull of your credit history and concluded that you are a good fit.
 It also means you have an 80%+ chance of acceptance if you decide to apply for the card in question.
 It’s very similar to… read full answerpre-approval in those regards.
 The main difference is who makes the first move.
 If a credit card company sends you an offer, it’s probably pre-approval.
 But if you check yourself, on an issuer’s website or by visiting a branch, it’s pre-qualification.
 However, the distinction is small enough that people often use the terms interchangeably.